FAQs

 • Write off your business expenses

-• File for unemployment
+• File for unemployment when needed

-• Get social security
+• Qualify for social security benefits

 • Set up retirement plans

-• Invest
+• Invest with confidence

-• Qualify for (college) financial aid
+• Qualify for financial aid (including college)

 • We won’t lie, spicy tax deductions are way more fun but of course we can help anyone looking for a non-traditional tax experience.